Overtime Sheet: How to Make + Free Templates for Excel

 Final Thoughts

-Overtime pay is a legal compliance issue; failing to pay non-exempted employees their dues could result in legal liability.
-Therefore, you should know how to calculate overtime and keep employee overtime records.
+Overtime pay is a legal compliance issue; failing to pay non-exempt employees their dues could result in legal liability.
+Therefore, you should know how to calculate it and keep employee records.
 The first step in calculating overtime is identifying whether an employee is exempted; this can be established by reviewing the employee’s contract and comparing it to the FLSA.
-There are many methods of calculating overtime; as described above, it is advisable to select a standard method.
+There are many methods of calculating it; as described above, it is advisable to select a standard method.
 A standard method makes it easier to calculate overtime and ensures the records are streamlined, especially if the company needs to be audited.
-Further, it is advisable to have one format for the overtime sheet for uniformity of collection of information.
+Further, it is advisable to have one format for the uniformity of the collection of information.

 About This Article